-Prevent/Channel Referrals: Refer to MASH (mash@coventry.gov.uk) and to CTU GATEWAY@west-
+Prevent/Channel Referrals: Refer to MASH (mash@coventry.gov.uk) and to CTU_GATEWAY@west-midlands.pnn.police.uk

 5.22.1 If a child's situation does not appear to be improving following a referral, the school may rerefer the child.
-We will also consider using the Coventry Safeguarding Children Partnership's Managing Professional Disagreements policy LINK UPDATED. to ensure that our concerns have been addressed and that the situation improves for the child.
+We will also consider using the Coventry Safeguarding Children Partnership's Managing Professional Disagreements policy. to ensure that our concerns have been addressed and that the situation improves for the child.

-6 Record-keeping
+6 Record-Keeping

 - 6.1 All concerns, discussions and decisions made will be recorded in writing and kept confidential and stored securely. - 6.2 A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children's files.
-This will be separate from the main school file and will only be accessed by the relevant safeguarding staff. - 6.3 Meadow Park School keeps all safeguarding files electronically, using a system called CPOMs. - 6.4 Staff will submit all concerns in writing to the DSL at the earliest opportunity.
-This may be after having a verbal conversation, but conversations will also be followed up in writing. - 6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file in a timely manner (5 days).
-Once received by the new school, this school will not retain the information. - 6.6 Meadow Park School will seek to hold at least two emergency contacts for every child. - 6.7 All data processed by Meadow Park School is done so in line with the General Data Protection Guidelines.
-Please see FPMAT Data Protection Policy 2022. - 6.8 Further information regarding information sharing and data processing in relation to safeguarding can be found in Part One of Keeping Children Safe in Education (September 2022).
+This will be separate from the main school file and will only be accessed by the relevant safeguarding staff. - 6.3 Meadow Park School keeps all safeguarding files electronically, using a system called Child Protection Online Management System (CPOMS). - 6.4 Staff will submit all concerns in writing to the DSL at the earliest opportunity.
+This may be after having a verbal conversation, but conversations will also be followed up in writing. - 6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file in a timely manner (within 5 days for in-year transfers).
+Once received by the new school, this school will not retain the information.

+- 6.6 Meadow Park School will seek to hold at least two emergency contacts for every child. - 6.7 All data processed by Meadow Park School is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
+Please see FPMAT Data Protection Policy 2022. - 6.8 Further information regarding information sharing and data processing in relation to safeguarding can be found in Part One of Keeping Children Safe in Education (September 2023).